citp/privacy-policy-historical/r/rb/rbf/rbfcu.org.md

 ## Contact the Randolph-Brooks Family

 We welcome any questions or comments you may have concerning our Privacy Policy.
-You may contact us by e-mail at [memberservices@rbfcu.org](mailto:memberservices@rbfcu.org), or by calling our Member Service Center at (210) 945-3300 or 800-580-3300.
+You may contact us by e-mail at [memberservices@rbfcu.org](mailto:memberservices@rbfcu.org), or by calling our Member Service Center at 210-945-3300 (San Antonio), 512-833-3300 (Austin), or 1-800-580-3300 (toll-free).